sslover/designing-for-data-personalization/syllabus.md

     - Sign up to the listserv: Go [here](https://groups.google.com/forum/#!forum/designing-for-data-personalization) and click "Subscribe to this group"
     - Set up your class blog.
 Email slover@nyu.edu with the link.
     - This week, use an app that tries to personalize data (Poncho, Foursquare, Yummly).
 In your class blog, describe your interactions?
 What did you like about it?
 What bugged you?
 Did it live up to its promise of personalization?
-    - Create a simple JSON file on a personal dataset that you care about
+    - Create a simple JSON file on any personal dataset.
+Don't overthink it, something simple is fine.
-    - Use JSON Lint to validate it.
+    - Use [JSON Lint](http://jsonlint.com) to validate it
     - Write a JS script that gets the above data and generates in it on a webpage

 Week 2 -- Going deeper into Web - design + JS strategies